Robert Döpel: Academia and Uranprojkt

 After receipt of his doctorate, Döpel became Robert W. Pohl teaching assistant at the University of Göttingen, initially teaching courses on physics at an undergraduate level.
 He continued his work on the canal rays, which were the basis of his doctoral thesis, at the private laboratory of Rudolf Freihern von Hirsch zu Planegg, just west of Munich, along with the Physics Nobel Laureate Johannes Stark.
 In 1929, he accepted a teaching position at the University of Würzburg, and in 1932, became qualified as privatdozent in physics.

-In 1939, Döpel became an extraordinarius professor at the University of Leipzig, where he was a colleague of Werner Heisenberg.
+In 1939, Döpel became an extraordinarius professor at Leipzig University, where he was a colleague of Werner Heisenberg.
 At some point, Döpel succeeded Fritz Kirchner as professor of radiation heat transfer.

 On 22 April 1939, after hearing a paper by Wilhelm Hanle on the use of uranium fission in a Uranmaschine (uranium machine, i.e., nuclear reactor), Georg Joos, along with Hanle, notified Wilhelm Dames, at the Ministry of Education, of potential military applications of nuclear energy.
 Just seven days later, a group, organized by Dames, met at the Ministry of Education to discuss the potential of a sustained nuclear chain reaction.
 Their Working Community for Nuclear Physics was known informally as the first Uranverein (Uranium Club) and included the physicists Walther Bothe, Wilhelm Hanle, his friend Robert Döpel, Hans Geiger, Wolfgang Gentner, Gerhard Hoffmann, and Joos.
 Informal work began at the University of Göttingen by Joos, Hanle, and their colleague Reinhold Mannkopff.
 Their work was discontinued in August 1939, when the three were called to military training.

 The second Uranverein began after the Army Ordnance Office squeezed out the Imperial Research Council of the Ministry of Education and started the formal German program on develoing the nuclear weapons.
 The first meeting was held on 16 September 1939.
 A second meeting soon thereafter included Klaus Clusius, Carl Friedrich von Weizsäcker, Werner Heisenberg and Robert Döpel, his counterpart as an experimental physicist at the University of Leipzig.
 Here, Heisenberg was the director of the Department of Theoretical Physics until 1942.